 he was raised in an orchard in a California town

-where the military ticket was the best deal around
+where a military ticket was the best deal around

 they’ll give you a skill and a pat on the back